timilio/dotfiles/README.md

 ## Writing papers in markdown

-Install `pandoc` and a $\latex$ distribution.
+Install `pandoc` and a $\LaTeX$ distribution.

 Use my function `pdf <markdown file>` to generate a nice looking pdf (using pandoc).

 You can include latex packages with --usepackage, include a bib file for citations with --bibliography (citing is very easy in markdown, just `@<citation>`) and render borders around images with --bordered-images.

+If you get a missing <package>.sty file error, just install that package using
+tlmgr: `sudo tlmgr install <package>`